Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and won four of those contests.
+- In seven games as the favorite over the last 10 matchups, the Rangers have a record of 4-3.

-- When it comes to hitting the over, the Rangers and their opponents are 2-7-1 in their last 10 games with a total.
+- The Rangers and their opponents have combined to hit the over two times in their last 10 games with a total.

 Discover More About This Game